56 Different Types of Ants in Louisiana

 27. Taschenberg’s long-necked Ant

 Dolichoderus taschenbergi is known as the Taschenberg’s long-necked ant.
-It is found mainly in the southern United States, with most sightings reported from Texas, Oklahoma, Arkansas, and Mississippi.
+It is found mainly in the southern United States, with most sightings reported from Texas, Oklahoma, Arkansas, and Mississippi

 They are also found throughout much of Mexico and Central America.
-In Louisiana, these types of ants in Louisiana can be found along the Gulf Coast region from Cameron Parish eastward to Vermilion Parish and southward through Acadia Parish.
+In Louisiana, these types of ants can be found along the Gulf Coast region from Cameron Parish eastward to Vermilion Parish and southward through Acadia Parish.

 They have a reputation for being aggressive towards other species of ants.
 But will tolerate colonies that do not pose a threat.